 Different Lighting Effects for your Dream home

 A lighting scheme has two goals: to bring light to bear on specific tasks and to create space, movement, atmosphere, and mood.
 Different rooms a call for different lighting effects but before you can employ them you need to know what they are.

 - Ambient lighting effects – Ambient lighting is background light that establishes some general parameters when it comes to space and mood.
 You won’t be using ambient light to create highlights or even for reading in most cases.
 Ambient light is never harsh although it can be used by itself if relaxation is what you’re after.

 - Accent lighting effects – Once you have laid down a foundation of ambient light you can paint in some highlights with accent lights.
 Residential electricians employ accent lights to create focal points and drama, to highlight works of art or to add another layer of light when ambient is not enough.

 - Task Lighting – As we discussed above task lighting is functional first and foremost.
-If it does not effectively fulfil its practical intentions then it has failed and you’ll have to reconsider it.
-At the same time however task lighting should dovetail seamlessly with other components of the lighting design.
+If it does not effectively fulfill its practical intentions then it has failed and you’ll have to reconsider it.
+At the same time, however, task lighting should dovetail seamlessly with other components of the lighting design.
 It should never overwhelm other components or draw undue attention to itself when engaged.

 Contact Residential lighting Pro, Hotwire Electric @ 416-553-5533